Successful Software Maintenance

 Product A is a social networking mobile app with geolocation capability.
 Its purpose is to connect people who like barbecue, allowing them to discuss topics such as barbecuing techniques and the latest barbecue restaurants in their area.
 Developers were able to build Product A extremely quickly through third-party integrations, which the app uses to do most of its work.
 This short development time has been critical to Product A’s early success in tapping into the rapidly growing barbecue market.
 Product A has many features to enhance user experience, but some of them see little use.

 One of the most significant costs for Product A is that seemingly simple functionality often breaks due to updates to the third-party services it uses.
-This problem means that developers must constantly integrate updates to these services into their own application.
+This problem means that developers must constantly integrate updates to these services into their own applications.
 In one particular case, an update to a service used to notify users prevented them from knowing about a major barbecue competition in their area.
 To make matters worse, mobile OSs like Android and iOS typically require developers to perform multiple rounds of regression testing to ensure that the latest update didn’t create a bug in another function.
 Developers must then fix this broken functionality before they can apply the next update to the OS.

 Product B is a web app that awards and tracks employee points for a particular company.
-Managers can login to award points for employees for various accomplishments, such as completing a project on schedule.
+Managers can log in to award points for employees for various accomplishments, such as completing a project on schedule.
 Team members can then redeem their points for qualifying prizes in a pool.

 The developer created this application specifically for that company as part of a pilot program.
 It’s very simple, allowing the developer to host it internally by its own IT department.
 Furthermore, the software has almost no third-party dependencies, so the developer doesn’t have to worry about the application crashing due to updates of third-party services or the OS.
 Product B’s maintenance requirements are quite low compared to those of Product A.

 Despite the challenges involved, software maintenance projects require a detailed plan that prioritizes the various maintenance types.
-While this process isn’t well standardized, it should take factors such as the software’s maturity, its purpose and the development team into account.
+While this process isn’t well standardized, it should take factors such as the software’s maturity, its purpose, and the development team into account.
 The following best practices show how to develop such a maintenance plan.

 An application’s maturity level and requirements for attaining high user satisfaction are critical for creating a maintenance budget.
 For example, software that hasn’t been released yet requires greater emphasis on corrective and perfective maintenance.
 This is because the software is too immature for developers to have resolved its defects, nor have users had the opportunity to firmly establish the behavior they want from the software.
-By the same token, adaptive and preventative maintenance become more important for more mature products.
+By the same token, adaptive and preventative maintenance becomes more important for more mature products.

 Regardless of the application’s maturity level, greater volatility increases maintenance efforts.
 Furthermore, shorter development time also increases maintenance requirements due to the larger number of workarounds in the code.
 An increasingly common solution for this problem is to develop software with a lean methodology that firmly establishes an application’s desired complexity level during development.